MLB Rumors: Mickey Callaway’s Job In Danger As New York Mets End Another Season With No Playoffs

 — SNY (@SNYtv) September 24, 2019

-Mickey Callaway has been publicly making his case for why he should stay, pointing out how he kept the team together through difficult times.
+Callaway has been publicly making his case for why he should stay, pointing out how he kept the team together through difficult times.

 “I think a manager’s job is to get guys going in a direction and I think these guys never wavered from that, so I am definitely proud about that,” Callaway said, via the New York Post.
 “I come to work as hard as I can every single day, I understand the rigors of the job and I try to deal with it the best I can and try to stay even-keeled for the organization’s sake and for our players’ sake.”

-Any decision on Mickey Callaway’s fate is not expected until after the season ends.
+Any decision on Callaway’s fate is not expected until after the season ends.